MicrosoftDocs/Viva/Viva/insights/Use/Explore-metrics-meetings-overview.md

 ## Access to Meetings overview

 **Meetings overview** data is available through the recommendations within **See your insights** in the **Take action** section of a relevant behavior.
-Or you can open [Meetings overview](https://workplaceanalytics.office.com/en-us/Home/Agility/MeetingsOverview) to view it in Viva Insights.
+Or you can open [Meetings overview](https://workplaceanalytics.office.com/en-us/Home/Agility/MeetingsOverview)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/en-us/Home/Agility/MeetingsOverview)) to view it in Viva Insights.

 ## Low-quality meeting hours